Wikimedia Commons | Photo by Daniel Case

 21 St. Joseph’s Dr

-After the concert wraps, walk down Merrit Avenue to a local favorite.
-If the music ends early enough, you will be able to catch karaoke at Nooch’s Pub & Grill beginning at 8 p.m. every Saturday.
+After dinner wraps, keep the evening going with local fun at one of two destinations.
+For music lovers, catch karaoke at Nooch’s Pub & Grill..
 Local Paul Iannucci owns this pub and Fireside Barbeque & Grill over on Salt Point Turnpike.
-Be sure to try their house potato chips, you won’t regret it.
+Be sure to try the house potato chips; you won’t regret it.

 3244 Sharon Tpke